 Universidad Pablo de Olavide in Seville, Spain

-The UPO offers Spanish language courses at six levels adn organized a number of social and cultural activities throughout the semester, including "Spanish Tables," soccer/basketball matches and optional daylong excursions.
-Students also have the option to be matched with a Spanish "intercambio," to meet local students and practice their Spanish.
+The university offers Spanish language courses at six levels; a Spanish placement exam upon arrival determines the Spanish language level for each entering student.
+The International Center organizes a number of social and cultural activities throughout the semester, including “Spanish Tables,” soccer/basketball matches and optional daylong excursions.
+Students also have the option to be matched with a Spanish “intercambio” to meet local students and practice their Spanish.
 For those interested in teaching English to Spanish children, each semester a number of students volunteer at local schools and receive a certificate from the school upon completion.
-A Spanish placement exam determines the Spanish language level for each entering student.

 Junior or senior standing.
 GPA 3.0 preferred and two years of college Spanish preferred.